Low-carb diet: the guide to reducing carbs intelligently

 Define your carb threshold

 The right threshold depends on your goal and tolerance.
-Moderately low-carb (100-150g/day) is great for general health and gentle weight loss.
-Strict low-carb (50-100g/day) accelerates fat loss.
-Very low-carb/keto (under 50g) induces ketosis.
-Start with a moderate threshold and lower it gradually if results plateau.
+Moderately low-carb (100-150 g/day) is suitable for general health and gentle weight loss.
+Strict low-carb (50-100 g/day) accelerates fat loss.
+Very low-carb/keto (less than 50 g) induces ketosis.
+Start with a moderate threshold and go down gradually if results plateau.

 2